IvanoLauriola/MKLpy/docs/proj_kernet.md

 This page contains a short description of KerNET, an ensemble system that combines neural networks and MKL.

-In short, KerNET consists of two components:
+KerNET consists of two steps:

-* a neural network that learns and extracts base (or weak) kernels;
+* Firstly, a deep neural network is trained on the target task.
+The representations developed at the intermediate layers of the network are then extracted ad used to compute linear kernels.
-* a MKL algorithm that combines the base kernels and performs classification.
+* A MKL algorithm is finally used to combine the kernels extracted from the neural network and to perform classification.

+The network is only used to learn the representations (i.e. the kernels) used to solve the task.
+This is an interesting alternative to use polynomial, conjunctive, or other fixed kernels.

 !!!
 Paper
 	An exhaustive description of KerNET is available in the following paper:<br>